cube-js/cube/docs/content/Configuration/Config.md

 Should be used in conjunction with [externalDriverFactory](#external-driver-factory) option.
 Either `String` or `Function` could be passed.
-Providing a `Function` allows to dynamically select a database type depending on the user's context.
+Providing a `Function` allows you to dynamically select a database type depending on the user's context.
 It is usually used in [Multitenancy Setup][ref-multitenancy].